This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #Disney #VillainDescendants #CollectiveBias

 Make Your Own Jafar Hat

-Themed crafts are a really fun way to get excited for an upcoming movie or event.
+Themed crafts are a really fun way to get excited about an upcoming movie or event.
 I came up with a really simple Jafar hat that you can make, the kids can help too!

 - Self-adhesive red gems